 Except for the startup items, it is also a burden for Mac if there are too many programs running simultaneously in the background.
 So, you may want to close some unnecessary background programs to speed up your Mac.

 Use Activity Monitor to identify background programs that occupy much memory space, then end the processes to free up space.

 Step 1.
 Find "Activity Monitor" on "Finder" > "Applications" > "Utilities folder" folders.

 Step 2.
 You'll see the list of programs that are currently running on your Mac.
 Choose "Memory" on the top column, the programs will be sorted by the amount of space that they are taking up.

 Step 3.
 Select the programs that you don't need and click "X" icon to force the programs to quit.

-There are multiples settings that you can optimize to improve performance of your Mac, including reducing transparency and animations, disable FileVault disk encryption and more.
+There are multiple settings that you can optimize to improve the performance of your Mac, including reducing transparency and animations, disabling FileVault disk encryption and more.

 Step 1.
 Open "System Preference" > "Accessibility" > "Display" and check "Reduce transparency" option.

 Step 2.
-Choose "Dock", then intead of ticking "Genie effect", select "Scale effect", which will improve window-minimizing animation speed a bit.
+Choose "Dock", then instead of ticking "Genie effect", select "Scale effect", which will improve window-minimizing animation speed a bit.

 - Reset SMC on MacBook Without a Removable Battery: Connect your Macbook to a power source; press and hold Control + Shift + Option + Power keys at the same time; release the keys and press the Power button to turn the computer back on.